clear

 Karam Nama

-Karam Nama is British-Iraqi writer.
-He has published several books, including An Unlicensed Weapon: Donald Trump, a Media Power Without Responsibility and Sick Market: Journalism in the Digital Age.
+Karam Nama is British-Iraqi journalist and author.
+He served as managing editor of the London-based newspaper Al-Arab.
+He has written six books, including Unlicensed Weapon: Donald Trump, a Media Power Without Responsibility and The Sick Market: Journalism in the Digital Age.
+His latest book, The False Promise: Don’t Ask AI for What You Don’t Deserve.

 Items by Karam Nama